diffusion4812/simple-weather/README.md

 ## AWS API Gateway
-Four resources have been defined to handle hosting of static content and proper fielding of API requests (through AWS Lambda).
+Four resources are defined to handle hosting of static content and proper fielding of API requests (through AWS Lambda).

 ~~~
 /             - Usage webpage